-Student Achievement Target s (Grades 2-8)

-Is the school mee ting state designation expectations as set forth by state and federal accountabilty systems (overall)?

-Target Measure Metric

-45 on the index Overall values as indicated by the School Index.
-Exceeds:≥70

-Meets: ≥45 but <70

-Approaching: ≥30 but <45

-Does Not Meet: <30

-Are students achi eving proficiency on a nationally normed assessment?

-Target Measure Metric

-50% The percent of students meeting grade level norms Exceeds: ≥70%

-on the reading and math NWEA MAP.
-Meets: ≥50% but <70%

-Approaching: ≥ 30% but <50%

-Does Not Meet: <30%

-Are students perf forming well on state examinations in comparison to stu dents in schools they might otherwise attend

-Target Measure Metric

-The difference The average percent proficient in ELA & math on Exceeds: ≥10%

-will be at least the M-STEP/PSAT-8 compared to the composite Meets: ≥3% but <10%

-+3% district (Academy Average-Composite Average).
-Approaching: <3% but >0%

-Does Not Meet: ≤0
+Student Achievement Target s (Grades 2-8) Is the school mee ting state designation expectations as set forth by state and federal accountabilty systems (overall)?
+Target Measure Metric 45 on the index Overall values as indicated by the School Index.
+Exceeds: ≥70 Meets: ≥45 but <70 Approaching: ≥30 but <45 Does Not Meet: <30 Are students achi eving proficiency on a nationally normed assessment?
+Target Measure Metric 50% The percent of students meeting grade level norms on the reading and math NWEA MAP.
+Exceeds: ≥70% Meets: ≥50% but <70% Approaching: ≥ 30% but <50% Does Not Meet: <30% Are students perf orming well on state examinations in comparison to stu dents in schools they might otherwise attend Target Measure Metric The difference will be at least +3% The average percent proficient in ELA & math on the M-STEP/PSAT-8 compared to the composite district (Academy Average-Composite Average).
+Exceeds: ≥10% Meets: ≥3% but <10% Approaching: <3% but >0% Does Not Meet: ≤0